 The Mobile Infantry by itself.
-It's so efficient and devastating that the Skinnies consider destroying one of their own buildings to kill one soldier a good trade-off...
+It's so efficient and devastating that the Skinnies consider destroying one of their own skyscrapers to kill one soldier a good trade-off...
 And the MI agrees.

 Best shown in the opening battle.
 About fifty of them attack a Skinny city with a spaceport, raze it to the ground, nuke the one starship that was there, and scare the Skinnies into ditching their alliance with the Bugs and join the Federation (the whole point of the attack), and suffer exactly one dead (plus a few wounded).